The leading constant for rational points in families: Verifying the conjecture

-This is seen to agree with the conjecture on noting that $\eta(D) = 1$ for any divisor $D$ on the boundary.
+Extending the sum over all $b \in \mathscr{S}$ now cancels with the factor $\Be(T)$ on the denominator.
+Then Lemma \ref{lem:sum_Euler_products} shows that we obtain the correct leading constant in Conjecture \ref{conj:Br}, except for possibly the modified Fujita invariants.
+However $\eta(D) = 1$ for any divisor $D$ on the boundary.
 This follows from Lemma \ref{lem:simplicial} since $-K_X$ is the sum of the boundary divisors and the boundary divisors freely generate the cone of effective divisors \cite[Prop.~1.2.12, Prop.~1.3.11]{BT95}. \end{proof}

 \begin{remark} As a warning, we remind the reader that \eqref{eqn:conj_intro} need not hold for smooth equivariant compactifications of split tori (see Example \ref{ex:crazy}.)
 It would however be very interesting to prove Conjecture \ref{conj:Br} for an anisotropic torus $T$ and an arbitrary finite subgroup $\br \subset \Br T$, i.e.~possibly consisting of transcendental Brauer group elements. \end{remark}